MiggyL0/MiggyL0.github.io/about.md

 Notice how writing is not on here?
 To be honest, despite having this website, I struggle with writing.
 So if you catch spelling mistakes or would like to comment on my writing please do 😄.

-## Hiking Wishlist
+## Hiking Bucket List

 - [ ] Dolly Sods West Virginia
 - [ ] Natural Bridge
+- [ ] Bid Devils Stairs Trail

 Eventually I'd like to try a long thru hike.
-But, as I've come to find out, I might not have good enough knees to support it anymore.
-More on this struggle later.
+But, as I've come to find out recently, I might not have healthy enough knees to support it anymore.
+Might write more on this struggle later.

-## Kayaking Wishlist
+## Kayaking Bucket List

 - [ ] Overnight camp at an island.
 - [ ] 3 day Kayak trip.
 - [ ] Climb a big buoy and do a backflip off of it.
 - [ ] Safely roll a kayak

+## Climbing bucket List

+- [ ] Pass a Lead Climbing Test
+- [ ] Climb outside this year (2021)
+- [ ] Climb a 5.9 Lead Route

 ## Reading List